neondatabase/website/content/docs/guides/aws-lambda.md

     The `serverless deploy` command generates an API endpoint using [API Gateway](https://www.serverless.com/framework/docs/providers/aws/events/http-api).

-    If you make API calls to the Lambda function from your app, you will likely need to configure Cross-Origin Resource Sharing (CORS).
-Visit the AWS documentation for more information about [how to enable CORS in API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-cors.html)
+8. If you make API calls to the Lambda function from your app, you will likely need to configure Cross-Origin Resource Sharing (CORS).
+Visit the AWS documentation for information about [how to enable CORS in API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-cors.html).

-8. Run the following command to enable CORS to your local development environment:
+   Run the following command to enable CORS to your local development environment:

     ```bash
     aws apigatewayv2 update-api --api-id <api-id> --cors-configuration AllowOrigins="http://localhost:3000"